gargmegham/8085/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Music Recommendation Engine!
+Thank you for your interest in contributing to the 8085!
 We welcome contributions from the community to help improve and enhance the project.
 Before you start contributing, please take a moment to review the guidelines below.

 ## Code of Conduct